rdcoletta/genomic_prediction_svs/README.md

-## Converting SNP coordinates from B73v2 to B73v4
+## Convert SNP coordinates from B73v2 to B73v4

 Now, I need to convert the SNP chip coordinates from refgen v2 to v4 before merging this SNP data with the SV data.
 The first thing I have to do is download the refgen v2 assembly and extract 100bp sequences around SNPchip probe positions.